 Rome is magnificent and brutal at the same time.
-It’s a showcase of Western civilization, with astonishingly ancient sights and a modern vibrancy.
-While Paris is an urban garden, Rome is a magnificent tangled forest.
-This city of beautiful chaos is Italy’s political capital, the capital of Catholicism, and the center of its ancient empire, littered with evocative remains.
+It's a showcase of Western civilization, with astonishingly ancient sights and a modern vibrancy.
+Rome is a magnificent tangled urban forest.
+This city of beautiful chaos is Italy's political capital, the capital of Catholicism, and the center of its ancient empire, littered with evocative remains.
 As you peel through its fascinating and jumbled layers, you'll find the marble ruins of ancient times, tangled streets of the medieval world, early Christian churches, grand Renaissance buildings and statues, Baroque fountains and facades, 21st-century traffic, and nearly three million people.
-Visit St. Peter’s, the greatest church on earth, learn something about eternity by touring the huge Vatican Museum, do the “Caesar Shuffle” through ancient Rome’s Forum and Colosseum, savor the Borghese Gallery, and take an early evening stroll with Rome’s beautiful people.
+Visit St. Peter's, the greatest church on earth, learn something about eternity by touring the huge Vatican Museums, do the "Caesar Shuffle" through ancient Rome's Forum and Colosseum, savor the Borghese Gallery, and take an early evening stroll with Rome's beautiful people.

 At a Glance